kayzenkayzen/IdukayRNProgrammingTest/README.md

 #### Redux

-I'm using redux as a state manager for this proyect
+I'm using redux as a state manager for this project

 #### About the architectural design